wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    * Application Architecture
    <br /><br />

-Labs at <a target="_blank" href="https://github.com/MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design">https://github.com/MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design</a> :
+Labs created by Microsoft for its live classes at <a target="_blank" href="https://github.com/MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design">https://github.com/MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design</a> :

 Module 1 Design a Compute Solution